tanishajaiswal7/prepedge/README.md

 ## Features of Website

-- User authentication and authorization
+- User authentication via google and authorization
 - Start or join an interview using a room ID
 - One-on-one audio and video calls with peerjs
 - Collaborative text editor and code editor